 The development of video art, which first appeared in the 1960s, has progressed in leaps and bounds alongside innovations in video technology.
 As the number of video installations combining multiple media also grows, under the “MAM Screen” program single-channel video works from around the world will be screened daily over the period of the relevant exhibition.
-This program is an initiative independent of the exhibition framework, to enable visitors to view works on video in concentrated fashion, and at their leisure.
+This program enables visitors to view works on video in concentrated fashion, and at their leisure.

 |Organizer:||Mori Art Museum|